Mortal Kombat: Legacy Kollection: Release

 Legacy Kollection was released first digitally on October 30, 2025.
-A physical release is scheduled to follow on December 12, and will also be available in Deluxe and "Kollector's Edition" formats with additional physical bonuses.
+A physical release followed on December 12, and is also available in Deluxe and "Kollector's Edition" formats with additional physical bonuses.
 An update for digital releases via Steam was released shortly after the games release that contained improvements to audio for Mortal Kombat 4 and some stability improvements for the Genesis titles.
 Future updates planned to include lobbies and online play and a new feature called "The Khronicle of the Realms", which will contain an illustrated history between the narratives and conflicts depicted in the first four arcade games.

 Reception

 Mortal Kombat: Legacy Kollection received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 The game received criticism at launch with players reporting issues relating to input lag, audio distortions, and incomplete or missing features, leading to a "Mixed" rating on Steam.
 On November 4, 2025, it was reported that players were offered refunds on the PlayStation Store.
 On the same day, developer Digital Eclipse released a patch that attempted to address the issues.

+Mortal Kombat: Legacy Kollection was nominated for "Best Fighting Game" at The Game Awards 2025, and won "Fighting Game of the Year" at the 29th Annual D.I.C.E.
+Awards.